martinguerrero89/Dream_Deconv_Challenge_Team_DA505/README.md

 You should provide expression data in a comma-separated file with columns associated to sample ID and rows to genes specified using ENSG codes.
 An example expression matrix is located in the `input` folder.

-Then you can run the script `phase1_cps_run.R` for models from **phase1** or `phase2_cps_run.R` for models used during **phase3** and **validation**.
-The scripts support the following parameters:
+Then you can run the script `cps_run.R` The scripts support the following parameters:

     Options:
     	--input=INPUT
     		Set the name of the expresion data file in CSV format

     	--finegrain
     		Set the type to fine grain

     	--coarsegrain
-            Set the type to coarse grain [DEFAULT]
+    		Set the type to coarse grain

+    	--glmnet
+    		Use glmnet pre-trained model

+    	--svr
+    		Use SVR pre-trained model

     	--output=OUTPUT
     		Set the name of the output data file in CSV format.
 You can specify a directory name in the ouput and it will be created by the script.

     	-h, --help
     		Show this help message and exit

 #### Examples:

-For using a model from phase1 with the fine grain you can run the following example in the command line.
+For using the GLMNET model (default) with for fine grain results you can run the following example in the command line.

-    Rscript ./phase1_cps_run.R --input=input/example.csv --output=tmp/coarse_results.csv --finegrain
+    Rscript ./_cps_run.R --input=input/example.csv --output=tmp/coarse_results.csv --finegrain

-Alternatively, you can try coarse grain results using the following command:
+Alternatively, you can run for coarse grain results using the following command:

-    Rscript ./phase1_cps_run.R --input=input/example.csv --output=tmp/coarse_results.csv --coarserain
+    Rscript ./cps_run.R --input=input/example.csv --output=tmp/coarse_results.csv --coarserain

+you can try SVR model for coarse grain results using the following command:

+    Rscript ./cps_run.R --input=input/example.csv --output=tmp/coarse_svr_results.csv --coarserain --svr

 ### Using the functions